Amal-JS/SnapStream/README.md

 Hey folks,
-      I am crateing an Instagram clone in this project
+      I am creating an Instagram clone in this project